inspec/inspec/docs/resources/aws_security_group.md

 ### group_name

-The string Name of the Security Group.
+The string name of the Security Group.
 Every VPC has a security group named 'default'.
 Names are unique within a VPC, but not within an AWS account.

     # Get default security group for a certain VPC
     describe aws_security_group(group_name: 'default', vpc_id: vpc_id: 'vpc-12345678') do